Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

 Convert to Lightning
 ====================

-:class:`~pytorch_lightning.lite.LightningLite` is a stepping stone to transition fully to the Lightning API and benefit from its hundreds of features.
+:class:`~lightning_lite.lite.LightningLite` is a stepping stone to transition fully to the Lightning API and benefit from its hundreds of features.

-You can see our :class:`~pytorch_lightning.lite.LightningLite` class as a future :class:`~pytorch_lightning.core.module.LightningModule`, and slowly refactor your code into its API.
+You can see our :class:`~lightning_lite.lite.LightningLite` class as a future :class:`~pytorch_lightning.core.module.LightningModule`, and slowly refactor your code into its API.
 Below, the :meth:`~pytorch_lightning.core.module.LightningModule.training_step`, :meth:`~pytorch_lightning.core.module.LightningModule.forward`,
 :meth:`~pytorch_lightning.core.module.LightningModule.configure_optimizers`, :meth:`~pytorch_lightning.core.module.LightningModule.train_dataloader` methods